DRIgnazGortngschirl/Config-Backupper/README.md

 ## Enabling the module

-In ./Main-Launcher.sh are modules under the section **Backup Modules** that need to enabled by uncommenting the line (removing the #)
+In ./Main-Launcher.sh are modules under the section **Backup Modules** that need to enabled by uncommenting the line (removing the #).
+Check with ```./Modules/Setup/ModuleChecker.sh``` if all needed modules has been enabled correctly.

 #### For example